Carbon vs. Aluminum Wheels: Pros & Cons Compared

 45 mm deep carbon road bike wheel rim

 The deeper the rims, the better the aerodynamics.
-One of the benefits of carbon wheels is also their lower weight than aluminum wheels.
+One of the benefits of carbon wheels is their lower weight than aluminum wheels.

 You might be interested in the best carbon road bike wheels from various price ranges.